rsdoiel/antenna/archives/2025/food_2025.15.md

 ---

-## Giada di Laurentiis Uses Leftover Easter Chocolate for This Dessert Recipe, and It’s Genius
+## Giada De Laurentiis Uses Leftover Easter Chocolate for This Dessert Recipe, and It’s Genius

 date: 2025-04-16, from: Taste of Home

 <p>I mean, assuming she has any leftover chocolate, of course.</p>
-<p>The post <a href="https://www.tasteofhome.com/article/giada-di-laurentiis-chocolate-dessert/">Giada di Laurentiis Uses Leftover Easter Chocolate for This Dessert Recipe, and It&#8217;s Genius</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>
+<p>The post <a href="https://www.tasteofhome.com/article/giada-di-laurentiis-chocolate-dessert/">Giada De Laurentiis Uses Leftover Easter Chocolate for This Dessert Recipe, and It&#8217;s Genius</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>

 <br>